DataTuomas/article_data_and_source_code/README.md

 # Supplementary Data and Figures

-This repository contains the data, source code and figures used in figures of an article.
+This repository contains the data and source code used for creating figures of an article.

 * Data files are located in the 'data'-directory
 * The pdf-figures are in 'exported_images'